 Nearby is an airfield, from where flights operate regularly.
 They offer 6-8 flights a day depending on the weather conditions.
 However, due to the strong winds in the afternoon, the flights only operate in the mornings.

-Visit Jomsom to forget all the stress and worries of the city life.
-Sit back, relax and enjoy the amazing scenery Jomsom has to offer.
+Visit Jomsom to forget all the stress and worries of city life.
+Sit back, relax, and enjoy the amazing scenery Jomsom has to offer.

-Muktinath temple is one of the most sacred and holy temples for Hindu and Buddhist.
+Muktinath temple is one of the most sacred and holy temples for Hindu and Buddhists.